Hostess At Heart

 Oven Roasted Carrots with Orange Glaze

 Oven Roasted Carrots recipe bakes perfectly every time.
-An orange glaze adds a sweetness that turns ordinary carrots into a family’s favorite side dish.
+They’re crisp and delicious with a delicious orange glaze that adds a sweetness that turns ordinary carrots into a family’s favorite side dish.

 3/4 angle photo of a dish of sliced carrots.